 Due to the relatively low time-resolution of PET, the modelling of fast dynamics of reversible tracer uptake is technically demanding and error-prone.

-In animal models of kidney diseases, including renal arterial stenosis, fibrosis, and ureteral obstruction, one of the kidneys is affected by the disease model and the other kidney serves as control organ.
-Perfusion ratio between the affected and non-affected kidney can then offer a measure where many errors are cancelled out.
+In animal models of kidney diseases, including renal arterial stenosis, fibrosis, and unilateral ureteral obstruction (UUO), one of the kidneys is affected by the disease model and the other kidney serves as control organ.
+Because the tissue uptake of radiowater correlates with perfusion (although non-linearly), and arterial input function is the same for both kidneys, tissue uptake ratio between the affected and non-affected kidney provides perfusion ratio without arterial sampling.

-In the analysis of pig model of renal artery stenosis Xia et al (2008) calculated perfusion ratio from AUCs of renal curves; AUC was limited to the first peak of the tissue curves.
+In the analysis of pig model of renal artery stenosis Xia et al (2008) calculated perfusion ratio from AUCs of renal curves; AUC was limited to the first peak of the tissue curves to achieve better linearity between tissue uptake and perfusion.
 Stenosis was deemed successful only if reduction in perfusion rate was ≥10%.
 The same approach has been used in ischemia-reperfusion pig model (Gulaldi et al., 2013).

 Blood data from online sampler